-b to winter, we can easily transfer them indoors.
+Rather than let our tender plants succumb to winter, we can easily transfer them indoors.
 This move not only keeps the plants alive, but allows us to save money on future plants and enjoy the benefits of houseplants in the off-season, like purer air and a more refreshing atmosphere.
-Every successful transition includes potting, pest management, and acclimatization.
-Learn how to succeed with these key steps

 Every year, thousands of Christmas trees are discarded at the end of the season and sent to landfills.
 Live Christmas trees are purchased live and stay alive throughout Christmas.
 When you’re finished, the trees are replanted to grow into the tree they were meant to be.